Ordina-Group/ordina-jworks.github.io/_posts/2024-11-08-how-ai-tools-sabotage-juniors-learning-curve.md

 ## Overview: The Dual Nature of AI in the Junior Developer Experience

-As junior developers, I am a heavy consumers of information.
+As a junior developer, I consider myself a heavy consumer of information.
 We love that "cooked" knowledge provided by experts and often accept it unquestioningly, building on it.
 The depth of these insights and experiences helps us retain information, carving it into stone.